-- ii.
+- consents in existence where it would be difficult to determine whether the relevant earthworks "... have been explicitly included...". - ii.
 The applicable 'changeover' date should not be the date of notification of PC49 because PC49 did not take effect upon notification.
 The 'changeover' date should be the date PC49 takes legal effect, being the date Council issues decisions on submissions to PC49 [regardless of any appeals]. - iii.
-The above two points could be addressed by rewording subparagraph (ii) as follows: - "(ii) That are approved as part of a subdivision consented prior to [date of release of Council decisions on submissions to PC49]". - 13.11 Rule 22.3.1.ii(a) does not include an exemption for earthworks relating to the construction of a dwelling within an approved residential building platform.
+The above two points could be addressed by rewording subparagraph (ii) as follows: - "(ii) That are approved as part of a subdivision consented prior to [date of release of Council decisions on submissions to PC49]". - 12.11 Rule 22.3.1.ii(a) does not include an exemption for earthworks relating to the construction of a dwelling within an approved residential building platform.
 The current exemption has not been carried forward.
 Once a residential building platform has been approved, that must anticipate earthworks required to build a house, whether or not earthworks have been specifically consented.
 In many cases the extent of earthworks which will be required is unknown because the house has not been designed when the residential building platform is consented.
-Rule 22.3.1.ii(a) should include a specific exemption for earthworks associated with the construction of a house within an approved residential building platform. - 13.12 Rule 22.3.1.(iii) Noise reads as if it is a rule, whereas in fact the relevant (restricted discretionary activity) rule is repeated later (in the correct location) as Rule 22.3.3.vii.
+Rule 22.3.1.ii(a) should include a specific exemption for earthworks associated with the construction of a house within an approved residential building platform. - 12.12 Rule 22.3.1.(iii) Noise reads as if it is a rule, whereas in fact the relevant (restricted discretionary activity) rule is repeated later (in the correct location) as Rule 22.3.3.vii.
 There is no need for a cross-reference here because the later rule is located in this Part 22.
-This reference should be deleted. - 13.13 In respect of Rule 22.3.1.iv Archaeological Sites the following points are noted: - a.
+This reference should be deleted. - 12.13 In respect of Rule 22.3.1.iv Archaeological Sites the following points are noted: - a.
 Because there is no definition of "archaeological sites", either in the District Plan or in the RMA, the first sentence of subparagraph a is unclear and potentially inaccurate.
 Only pre-1900 archaeological sites are protected under the Heritage New Zealand Pouhere Taonga Act 2014.
 This sentence is unnecessary and should be deleted. - b.
 Archaeological sites are not defined within "Historic Heritage" in Section 2 of the RMA.
 They are not defined at all in the RMA.
 The second sentence adds nothing and should be deleted. - c.
 If the first two sentences are deleted from subparagraph (a), the remaining two sentences achieve the required cross-referencing (with a question mark over why the words "... (a consent)..." are included). - d.
 Subparagraph (b) appears to purport to be a definition, in which case it is in the wrong place.
 It is also unnecessary [refer point (e) below].
 Subparagraph (b) should be deleted. - e.
 Subparagraph (c) is inappropriate, and should be deleted, for the following reasons: - i.
 The statement is incorrect.
 Archaeological sites are not subject to the Rules in Section 13 of the Plan. - ii.
 There is already a cross-reference to Part 13 in Rule 22.3.1.i.(a)(i). - iii.
-Point c above adequately deals with this issue. - 13.14 In Rule 22.3.2.1(b)(i), in the proviso at the end, the word "exposed" should be replaced by the word "the" for the following reasons: - a.
-The word "exposed" implies the removal of vegetative cover.
-That is a temporary effect, which ceases when revegetation occurs.
-In addition there is a Site Standard requiring revegetation of exposed surfaces.
-Many earthworks activities will be caught
+Point c above adequately deals with this issue. - 12.14 In Rule 22.3.2.1(b)(i), in the proviso at the end, the word "exposed" should be replaced by the word "the" for the following reasons: